 I ate this every day:

 Breakfast: oatmeal or eggs on whole-grain toast.
-You can eat rice, vegetables, chicken or fish, and rice for lunch.
+You can eat rice, vegetables, chicken, or fish for lunch.
 Greek yogurt, nuts, and fruit are all good snacks.
 Dinner: protein that isn’t too fatty and carbs that are hard to digest.
 You should drink three to four liters of water every day.

 For the next 30 days, you can’t eat any “cheat” meals.
 You need to be strong-willed.